rogerjdeangelis/CostReports/README.md

     |_|___/___/\__,_|\___||___/
     ;

-      1. If a cell has not been poulated in all cost reports post 2010 then
+      1. If a cell has not been poulated in the cost reports you select then
          it will not appear in the output excel puf.
-It will be
+If you run all cost reports(currently 2011-2019), the excel file will contain all cells that had at least one occurance.
-         in the snowflake schema.
-All cells that have at least one poluated value
+         You may want to run all years, that way if a cell was not populated in a in a given year it will appear as missing.
-         post 2010 will be in the excel puf.
          This can be fixed because the
-         col_describe table will habe meta data on the missing cell.
+         col_describe table has the meta data on the missing cell.

       2. Requires R (may chage this if I can get sas url engine to work,